Disturbing/forex-api/README.md

 ## Requirements
 Python 3.5.2+
-Ensure the port you want to run on is defined in your environment as a variable named FOREX_PORT, and the host url you want to run on is defined in your environment as a variable named FOREX\_HOST.
+Ensure the port you want to run on is defined in your environment as a variable named FOREX_PORT.
+Ensure the host url you want to run on is defined in your environment as a variable named FOREX\_HOST.

 ## Usage
 To run the server, please execute the following from the root directory: